The Importance Of Trust In Business

 If you look at the Special Forces, they have small teams.
 They realise smaller is better to build up relationships.
 To build up trust.
 And in that situation, you need to trust someone with your life.

 Trust is a deliberate thing.
 You need to sit down and think about it.
-I’m sure a lot of business owners/managers/leaders haven’t thought about whether employees actually trust them.
+I’m sure a lot of business owners/managers/leaders haven’t thought about the importance of trust and whether employees actually trust them.
 They’ve got other stuff to think about.
 Plus, they may have worked in large organisations where nobody cared or nobody thought about it, so to them a lack of trust is just normal.

 The 3 Pillars Of Trust